Elizaveta Nazarenkova: 2014 season

 In May 2014, Nazarenkova switched nationality to compete for Uzbekistan.

-On 22–24 May, Nazarenkova competed at the 2014 Tashkent World Cup, where she finished 8th in the all-around.
+On 22–24 May, she competed at the 2014 Tashkent World Cup, where she finished 8th in the all-around.
 She won her first World Cup medal representing Uzbekistan, a bronze medal in clubs final (tied with Azerbaijan's Marina Durunda).
 She then competed at the 2014 Minsk World Cup and finished 16th in the all-around.

 On 4–6 July, Nazarenkova competed at the Izmir Tournament Cup and won the all-around bronze medal behind Maria Titova.
 In the event finals, she won gold in clubs, silver in ribbon and bronze in hoop.
-On 8–10 August, Nazarenkova competed at the 2014 Sofia World Cup where she placed 8th in athe ll-around with a total of 67.950 points and qualified to three event finals.
+On 8–10 August, Nazarenkova competed at the 2014 Sofia World Cup where she placed 8th in the all-around with a total of 67.950 points and qualified to three event finals.
 She finished 5th with both clubs and ball and 7th in ribbon behind Varvara Filiou.
 On 5–7 September, Nazarenkova competed at the 2014 World Cup Final in Kazan.
 There she placed 8th in the all-around and qualified for three apparatus finals.

 On 22–28 September, Nazarenkova (along with her teammates Djamila Rakhmatova and Anastasiya Serdyukova) represented Uzbekistan at the 2014 World Championships.
 Team Uzbekistan finished in 8th place in the team competition, and she placed 15th in the all-around finals with a total of 65.524 points.